cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 For the testing environment, you can choose any of the following deployment modes (click the link for a detailed description of the corresponding mode):

-- [Minimal Deployment Mode](#minimal-deployment-mode): Suitable for quick verification or PoC testing scenarios.
+- [Minimal deployment mode](#minimal-deployment-mode): Suitable for quick verification or PoC test scenarios.
 It requires less resources (at least 2 servers), but provides poor availability.
 In this deployment mode, the ETCD and FTS clusters are deployed on the database nodes in a hybrid way.
-- [Single-Node Deployment Mode](#single-node-deployment-mode): Suitable for development testing or trial use by open-source users.
+- [Single-node deployment mode](#single-node-deployment-mode): Suitable for development testing or trial use by open-source users.
 It only requires single-node resource (that is, one server), and does not guarantee high availability.
 In this deployment mode, the ETCD and FTS clusters are deployed on a single node.

 For the production environment, you can choose any of the following deployment modes (click the link for a detailed description of the corresponding mode):

-- [Standard Distributed Deployment Mode](#standard-distributed-deployment-mode): Suitable for production environments, with the highest guarantee of availability.
+- [Standard distributed deployment mode](#standard-distributed-deployment-mode): Suitable for production environments, with the highest guarantee of availability.
 In this mode, you need additional machine resources to deploy the ETCD and FTS clusters independently.
-- Hybrid Deployment Mode: Suitable for production environments, with high availability, but not as much as the standard distributed deployment mode.
+- [Hybrid deployment mode](#hybrid-deployment-mode): Suitable for production environments, with high availability, but not as much as the standard distributed deployment mode.
 In this mode, the ETCD and FTS clusters are deployed on the database nodes in a hybrid way, without the need for additional machine resources.

-## Test environment deployment
+## Test environment deployments

 :::danger Warning

-The following deployment modes are only for testing environments.
+The following deployment modes are only for test environments.
 Do not use the minimal deployment mode and the single-node deployment mode in production environments.

 :::